-- Town Administration and School Administration must have weekly meetings to discuss solutions to financial pressures.
-This MUST be a commitment the Town Council and School Committee charge us with.
-Other priorities need to be dropped! - Facilitate an educational meeting with Town Attorney on the legal procedures of a ballot questions, elections details and ethics laws for public employees. - Restructure and build capacity the Finance and Human Resources departments. - Develop a process to develop a sustainable and comprehensive community wide financial roadmap for the future. - Joint Budget Subcommittee to meet over Summer/Fall to evaluate staff recommendations/discuss.
+- Town and School should preserve all reserves, at all costs. - Town Administration and School Administration have weekly meetings to discuss solutions to financial pressures. - Facilitate an educational meeting with Town Attorney on the legal procedures of a ballot questions, elections details and ethics laws for public employees. - Restructure the Finance and Human Resources departments. - Develop a process to develop a sustainable and comprehensive community wide financial roadmap for the future.